Wage Calculator

 Model a contribution strategy

-Open Pay Calculator →
+Open Salary Sacrifice Calculator →

 This guide is for general educational purposes only and does not constitute financial or tax advice.
 Super rules are complex and caps are subject to indexation — consult a registered tax agent or accountant for personalised advice.
 Information is based on ATO guidance current as at 2025–2026.